monire-ch/monire/src/content/faq/english/-index.md

       - active: false
         title: "How quickly can my website be completed?"
         content: |
-          Timelines vary depending on the size and complexity of your site, so it’s hard to give an exact answer upfront.
+          Timelines vary depending on the size and complexity of your site.
 After our initial discussion, we’ll provide a clear estimate for both the design and development phases before we begin.
       - active: false
         title: "What is Webflow?"
         content: |